Home - Taxonomy - Geography - Biodiversity - Literature - Purchase RepFocus Recent updates

 1901 Macrogongylus Werner (type species: Macrogongylus brauni Werner 1901; syn.
 Schools & Hedges 2021)

-Contents: 11 species, all of which are endemic.
+Contents: 14 species, which are all endemic.

 Endemism: 0% 100%